grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 My usage of the term "refactoring" in the name of this chapter does not at all mean waiting for a lot of composition code to appear and then trying to wrap all of it.
 It is true that I did just that in the alarm example, but this was just an example.

-In reality, the language is better off evolving along the composition it wraps.
+In reality, the language is better off evolving along the composition it describes.
 One reason for this is because there is a lot of feedback about the composability of the design gained by actually trying to put a language on top of it.
-As I said in the chapter on single responsibility, if objects are not comfortably composable, something is probably wrong with the division of responsibilities between them.
+As I said in the chapter on single responsibility, if objects are not comfortably composable, something is probably wrong with the distribution of responsibilities between them.
 Don't miss out on this feedback!

 The second reason is because even if you can safely refactor all the code because you have an executable Specification protecting you from making mistakes, it's just too many decisions to handle at once (plus it takes a lot of time and your colleagues keep adding new code, don't they?).
 Good language grows and matures organically rather than being created in a big bang effort.
 Some decisions take time and a lot of thought to be made.